MPeredaPerea/Machine_learning_projects/Energy_sector/Spain_SPOT_price_ML/README.md

 # Daily SPOT Price Prediction for Spain

 This project focuses on building an ML model to predict the **Daily SPOT Price for Spain**.
+Notebooks are made in spanish in this case.

 This work takes inspiration from the work of **Shivagaje Pranav Ashok**, who used a similar approach to predict electricity demand using the same dataset.
 You can find the reference notebook here: [Electricity Demand Forecast](https://www.kaggle.com/code/shivagajepranav111a/daily-electricity-demand-forecast-machine-learning/notebook#Model-Building).